Maloulou99/Chatbot/README.md

 ## Usage
 To use the "DishDive" Chatbot correct, follow these steps:
+1. First run csv_function.py file to update the recipe.csv with values
-1. Run the chatbot.py script:
+2. Run the chatbot.py script:
 ```bash
 python chatbot.py
 ```
-2. Follow the Chatbots prompt and add your ingredients and preferences.
+3. Follow the Chatbots prompt and add your ingredients and preferences.
-3. Recipe Finder will process the information you have entered and provide you with a recipe recommendation based on the ingredients you have available.
+4. DishDive will process the information you have entered and provide you with a recipe recommendation based on the ingredients you have available.
-4. Type exit when you're finished.
+5. Type exit when you're finished.
 This will signal to the Chatbot that you have received a recipe that suits you.

 ## Data
-Recipe Finder uses a CSV file of recipes and their ingredients.
+DishDive uses a CSV file of recipes and their ingredients.

 If you'd like to replace the CSV file in the repository with your own CSV file of recipes.
 Navigate to line 82 of the chatbot.py script: